LIBERATOR

 To disconnect the charger, turn off or remove the charger input plug from the AC power supply.

-Remove the charger outlet plug from the Daisy.
+Remove the charger outlet plug from the Liberator.

 Notes :